PawanKumar08/PawanKumar08/noiseui.md

 Following functions can be used while defining a rule.

-   - check_thresholds: This function checks the threshold value of selected parameter of incoming data.
+   - **check_thresholds:** This function checks the threshold value of selected parameter of incoming data.
-   - check_current_baseline: This function checks the current baseline of the data for given input and compare it against the given value.
+   - **check_current_baseline:** This function checks the current baseline of the data for given input and compare it against the given value.
-   - check_relative_value: This function checks the relative value of the data for given input and compare it against the given value.
+   - **check_relative_value:** This function checks the relative value of the data for given input and compare it against the given value.
-   - compare_data: This will allow you to compare two ore more different tags for a common function.
+   - **compare_data:** This will allow you to compare two ore more different tags for a common function.
 With this function, you will not be able to run the rule separately for each location.
-   - count_data: This function counts the data for given input and compare it against the given value.
+   - **count_data:** This function counts the data for given input and compare it against the given value.

 ### Rule Functions : Advanced Mode

 While defining a rule, users can choose one ore more functions to be evaluated.
 These functions can be used in Advanced mode.
 Also, When a rule is saved in interactive mode, it is compiled as the combination of the these functions.

   - **check_thresholds:** Function to check threshold.
-For usage in rules with trigger - WHEN_NEW_DATA_IS_RECEIVED
+For usage in rules with trigger- WHEN_NEW_DATA_IS_RECEIVED.

-  - check_threshold(noise_param, operator, value) –> Returns True / False.
+   *check_threshold(noise_param, operator, value) –> Returns True / False.*
      - noise_param can be one of - [‘Leq’, ‘Lmin’, ‘Lmax’, ‘L10’, ‘L50’, ‘L90’, ‘L95’].
     - operator can be one of - [‘>’, ‘<’, ‘>=’, ‘<=’, ‘==’].
     - value will be a number or a variable using global threshold.

    **Returns** True/False

+       Examples:
+       Check the parameter value of an incoming data. check_threshold('Lmin', '>=', 65)Check the parameter value of an incoming data.check_threshold('Lmax', '>', $global_th.Lmax)

 - **check_current_baseline:** Function to check current baseline.
-For usage in rules with trigger - EVERY_X_HOURS i.e. Periodic checks

-check_current_baseline(start_time, end_time, tag_ids, location_ids, noise
+For usage in rules with trigger - EVERY_X_HOURS i.e. Periodic checks *check_current_baseline(start_time, end_time, tag_ids, location_ids, noise
-params,operator, value) –> Returns True / False.
+params,operator, value) –> Returns True / False.*
    - start_time - variable is available as per period range. format - epoch.
    - end_time - variable is available as per period range. format - epoch.
    - noise_param can be one of - [‘Leq’, ‘Lmin’, ‘Lmax’, ‘L10’, ‘L50’, ‘L90’, ‘L95’].
    - operator can be one of - [‘>’, ‘<’, ‘>=’, ‘<=’, ‘==’].
    - value will be a number or a variable using global threshold.

    **Returns** True/False

+        Examples:
+        Check the current baseline value of a given tag_id, paramter against a given value.

+        check_current_baseline ( start_time, end_time["97ce4ee2-df9e-4042-956e-011aa885aa81"], [], 'Leq', '<', 10 )

+        Check the current baseline value of a given tag_id, paramter against a given value.
+The value can also be specified using a global threshold.

+        check_current_baseline ( start_time, end_time, ["97ce4ee2-df9e-4042-956e-011aa885aa81"], [], 'Leq', '<', $global_th.Lmax)

+   - **check_relative_value:**
-   - **check_relative_value:** Function to check relative value.
-For usage in rules with trigger - EVERY_X_HOURS i.e. Periodic checks check_relative_value(start_time, end_time, tag_ids, location_ids, noise
-params,operator, value) –> Returns True / False
+   Function to check relative value.
+For usage in rules with trigger - EVERY_X_HOURS i.e. Periodic checks check_relative_value (start_time, end_time, tag_ids, location_ids, noise params,operator, value) –> Returns True/False
-– start_time - variable is available as per period range. format - epoch.
+     - start_time - variable is available as per period range. format - epoch.
-– end_time - variable is available as per period range. format - epoch.
+     -  end_time - variable is available as per period range. format - epoch.
-– noise_param can be one of - [‘Leq’, ‘Lmin’, ‘Lmax’, ‘L10’, ‘L50’, ‘L90’, ‘L95’].
+     - noise_param can be one of - [‘Leq’, ‘Lmin’, ‘Lmax’, ‘L10’, ‘L50’, ‘L90’, ‘L95’].
-– operator can be one of - [‘>’, ‘<’, ‘>=’, ‘<=’, ‘==’].
+     - operator can be one of - [‘>’, ‘<’, ‘>=’, ‘<=’, ‘==’].
-– value will be a number or a variable using global threshold.
+     - value will be a number or a variable using global threshold.

 **Returns** True/False

+    Examples:
+    - Check the relative value of a given tag_id, paramter against a given value.

+     check_relative_value ( start_time, end_time, ["97ce4ee2-df9e-4042-956e-011aa885aa81"], [], 'Leq', '<', 10 )

+    Check the relative value of a given tag_id, paramter against a given value.
+The value can also be specified using a global threshold.

+    check_relative_value ( start_time, end_time, ["97ce4ee2-df9e-4042-956e-011aa885aa81"], [], 'Leq', '<', $global_th.Lmax)

    - **count_data:** Function to get the data count.
-For usage in rules with trigger - EVERY_X_HOURS i.e. Periodic checks.
+For usage in rules with trigger - EVERY_X_HOURS i.e Periodic checks.

-count_sensor_data(start_time, end_time, tag_ids, location_ids) –> Returns a number
+     - count_sensor_data(start_time, end_time, tag_ids, location_ids) –> Returns a number
      - start_time - variable is available as per period range. format - epoch.
       - end_time - variable is available as per period range. format - epoch.
      - location_ids - Array of location ids, if not specified, each location id of tag will be processed.
      - tag_ids - Array of tag_ids, if not specified, each tag assigned to rule will be processed.

 **Returns:** number of data count.

+    Examples:
+    When no location id is specified but tag_ids are specified count_sensor_data(start_time, end_time, tag_ids, []) == 0

+    When location ids and tag ids are not specified count_sensor_data(start_time, end_time) == 0

+    When specific location id is mentioned and tag_ids are left empty count_sensor_data(start_time, end_time, [], ['2e079cb7-3181-44b2-920cd23c96736bbd']) == 0

+    When location id is left blank and specific tag_ids are mentioned count_sensor_data(start_time, end_time, ['72645c0d-1978-467e-9003-b473701682f7'], []) == 0

    - **get_sensor_data:** Function to get the data as DataFrame